ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 </p>

 3D Scanner for ARCore is a project using ARCore for object/room scanning.
 The [Tango version "Open Constructor"](https://github.com/lvonasek/tango/wiki/Open-Constructor) is open source the [ARCore version](https://github.com/lvonasek/tango/wiki/3D-Scanner-for-ARcore) is not but can be bought as an Unity plugin [here](https://assetstore.unity.com/packages/tools/integration/3d-reconstruction-for-arcore-android-only-136919).
 It could be used to further improve the boundary system and even having a virtual environment which fits perfectly over your real environment.
 This is increadible and I will try to implement it as soon as possible.
 You can also download the 3D scanning app for free [here](https://play.google.com/store/apps/details?id=com.lvonasek.arcore3dscanner&hl=en_US)

+<p align="center"> <b>Building An Usefull first App</b> </p>

+I thought about building an app for the GearVR and Daydream store when all the tracking issues are resolved and a safe boundary/guardian system is in place.
+The freedom to move the head allows for many new interaction abilities and I think sport games where the head movement is in the focus would be perfect for the first app.
+Getting people moving is not just fun but also good for the users health so maybe such games could become popular in the future.
+I also think a fitness game could be easily ported to the Oculus Quest in the future.

 <p align="center"> <b>Further Ideas Worth Exploring</b> </p>